 Activities / discussions included:

-- Discussing the ACT ATOD Services Online Directory update
+- Update on the ACT ATOD Services Directory including process for the next edition

 For further information about the ACT ATOD Workers Group contact ATODA on email@example.com